Travel Insurance is important.

 I speak from experience!

 I have great experiences, I really do.
-From losing my passport in the mountains to being ‘ haunted’ in India, from twisting my ankle during a three-month backpacking trip to catching a disease I could barely pronounce in Delhi, I’ve dealt with a number of situations that made me question my relationship with budget traveling.
+From losing my passport on the Chopta Chandrashila Trek in the Himalayas to being ‘ haunted’ in India, from twisting my ankle during a three-month backpacking trip to catching a disease I could barely pronounce in Delhi, I’ve dealt with a number of situations that made me question my relationship with budget traveling.

 Am I too unlucky or just way too clumsy?

 Whichever the case, my experience has taught me that I am not one to forgo insurance.

 It might work for others, but definitely not me.

 Truth be told, before I started traveling extensively, I never thought I needed to buy travel insurance.
 I mean, why spend all that money when I can just take some extra caution?
 But thank god I did not follow my instinct.

 5. That one time in Budapest when I rolled down the Gellert Hill and sprained my ankle so bad that I limped around Europe for a month with a 35L backpack 💀⠀

 4. The # of food poisonings I had.
 Delhi belly was by far the worst, but a bad Mexican taco was a close second.
 Have you tried holding everything in on a flight?
 It doesn’t work.
 I met death 🤦🏻♀️⠀

 3. When a tram ran over my bike in Tulum and completely squashed my front tire.
 It was inches away from my foot, thank god I still have my foot.⠀